39 Museums in Salvador: Discover the history and culture of Bahia

 Collection

-• Paintings: The museum has a significant collection of paintings from the 17th and 18th centuries, including works from the Italian, French, Flemish and Dutch schools.
-A highlight is ‘David with the Head of Goliath’, by Caravaggio.
+• Paintings: The museum has an important collection of 17th and 18th century paintings, including works from the Italian, French, Flemish and Dutch schools.
+A highlight is ‘David with the Head of Goliath’ by Caravaggio.

-• Decorative Arts: The collection includes important decorative arts, such as oriental porcelain, as well as furniture from the 18th and 19th centuries.
+• Decorative Arts: The collection includes important decorative arts such as oriental porcelain and furniture from the 18th and 19th centuries.

-• Painters from Bahia: Representations of local artists such as Presciliano Silva, Alberto Valença and Mendonça Filho.
+• Bahian Painters: Representations of local artists such as Presciliano Silva, Alberto Valença and Mendonça Filho.

-• Other items: Crystals, tapestries, jewellery, glass objects and sacred pieces.
+• Other items: Crystals, tapestries, jewellery, glass objects and sacred items.

-• Exhibitions: The MAB offers a rich visual experience with a wide range of paintings, furniture and decorative objects covering various periods and artistic styles.
+• Exhibitions: The MAB offers a rich visual experience with a wide range of paintings, furniture and decorative objects from different periods and artistic styles.

-The Bahia Art Museum is an important cultural and historical centre, offering a comprehensive view of art and culture through the ages, both from Salvador and from outside influences that have shaped the region’s artistic heritage.
+The Bahia Art Museum is an important cultural and historical centre that offers a comprehensive view of art and culture through the ages, both of Salvador and of the external influences that have shaped the region’s artistic heritage.

 26. Monte Serrat Fort Armoury Museum